sambuddhac/MacroEnergy.jl/docs/src/build_sectors.md

 The first asset will be a technology that converts a commodity `MyNewSector`, into two other commodities, `Electricity` and `CO2`, while the second asset will be a technology with a `storage unit` that stores the commodity `MyNewSector`.

 As seen in the previous section, the steps to create a new sector and assets are as follows:
-- Add the following line to the Macro.jl file:
+- Add the following line to the MacroEnergy.jl file:
 ```julia
 abstract type MyNewSector <: Commodity end
 ```